February 13, 2020

 The Festival Of Jewish Values: How To Celebrate Hanukkah In A Changing World

 If that’s how you feel – I’m right there with you.
-Last night, singing Ma’oz Tzur and dancing with my kids, was heaven.
-The latkes that followed were another kind of heaven.
-There’s no special judgement happening on Hanukkah, no lost Temples to mourn – it’s just a fun, joyous holiday all around.
+Singing Ma’oz Tzur and dancing with my kids is heaven.
+The latkes that follow are another kind of heaven.
+There’s no special judgment happening on Hanukkah, no lost Temples to mourn – it’s just a fun, joyous holiday all around.

 Bottom line: the Torah seems to advocate a kind of extreme cultural isolationism.
 The Israelite people can serve as a positive influence for the rest of the world, but the world cannot be allowed to influence Israel.

 The Israelites fail spectacularly at this directive.
 They never complete their conquest, leaving the neighboring nations to serve as negative influences, and turn to idols within a generation or two of settling the land.

 This problem persists for centuries, culminating in the destruction of the Temple and exile.
 And when they finally return and build a new Temple, the problem returns as well.

 Until Hanukkah, that is.

 Hanukkah – the Festival of Jewish Values?

 Hanukkah isn’t just a celebration of the fact that the Maccabees successfully liberated Israel from Greek rule.
 It’s also a celebration of the rejection of Hellenism, and the restoration of a true-to-Torah Judaism, free of foreign values.

 Greek rule was far more than a political matter – Antiochus actively sought to enculturate the Jews, a goal that was actually appealing to an alarming amount of the population.
 The allure of Greek culture was the real threat we faced on Hanukkah, much more so than the Greeks’ physical presence in Israel.